1629 K Street NW #300

 Even a positive review against the already submitted negative review does not always correct the impression.
 To understand the mechanism behind this limitation, see our article on RipOffReport.com.

-Loss of capital: This list will not be complete without understanding the implications of a scam review on the financial position of a business.
+Loss of capital: This list will not be complete without understanding the implications of a scam review on the financial position.

-Given the information on the loss of clients and revenue, negative reviews are sure to cause far more implications than a mere loss of traffic.
+Given the information on the loss of clients and revenue, negative reviews are sure to cause far more implications than mere traffic loss.
 Business owners will not be able to repay loans on time.

 According to Forbes, negative reviews made nearly 95% of consumers stay away from a particular business.
 If you can decipher what this implies, it would be best that you seek a complete removal from RepDigger.com at once.

 Like it or not, a RepDigger.com review about you would be available to any query on a search engine.
 This means that your client does not necessarily have to know about RepDigger.com.